-The Center for the Advancement of Teaching and Learning offers a variety of sponsored programs to implement best practices and innovate new practices in teaching and learning.
+The CATL offers a variety of sponsored programs to implement best practices and innovate new practices in teaching and learning.
 Whether you want to attend a peer-to-peer workshop to refine a single assessment, join a learning community to reflect on your practice, or embark on an entire course redesign, you’ll find an overview of opportunities below.

 Course Design Academy